TheMaster4127/NSE-Stock-Data-Analysis/README.md

 # Nifty 500 Projects Analysis

 This project contains a Jupyter Notebook that analyzes data related to the Nifty 500 index, which includes the top 500 companies listed on the NSE (National Stock Exchange) in India.
-The notebook may explore price trends, fundamental data, visualizations, and possibly predictive models.
+The notebook explores price trends, fundamental data, visualizations, and predictive models.

 ## 📁 File Included